TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 The conditioning process first cleans up the meshes.
 Duplicate and degenerate triangles are removed.
 Triangles are oriented consistently and normals are generated if missing.
 Any large meshes (more than a few thousand triangles) are split into smaller pieces.
 Many features in Navisworks (e.g. prioritized traversal, clash detection) depend on reasonable size geometry for good performance.
 Meshes are first split into separate [manifold](https://knowledge.autodesk.com/search-result/caas/CloudHelp/cloudhelp/2019/ENU/MSHMXR/files/GUID-7B6A26A2-1E8A-4352-99A5-6C4026D5B89D-htm.html) connected pieces.
 If still too large, a spatial subdivision is used.

+There are two special cases.
+First, there are some shapes which appear repeatedly.
+Cylinders are the most common example, frequently used in piping models.
+Cylinders need to be finely tessellated to look perfectly smooth, even when up close.
+Navisworks represents shapes like these using parametric geometry.
+A cylinder can be represented using two points and a radius.
+There is corresponding code in the Simplify stage to handle parametric geometry.

+The other special case is point clouds imported from [ReCap](https://www.autodesk.com/products/recap/overview).
+ReCap files are truly massive.
+ReCap has its own point cloud specific support for incremental load and render of point clouds.
+Each point cloud is spatially divided into cubes.
+The points in each cube can be independently loaded at an appropriate level of detail.
+Navisworks creates a dedicated instance for each cube, again with corresponding code in the Simplify stage.

 The scene is flattened in advance.
 The scene graph is traversed to create a list of instances and then a bounding volume hierarchy is built for the instances.

 Finally, everything is serialized to a compressed on disk format (the Navisworks NWC or NWD file).
-The files are structured to that geometry (and properties) can be streamed in and decompressed on the fly.
+The files are structured so that geometry (and properties) can be streamed in and decompressed on the fly.

 ### Load